-This booklet is the Summary Plan Description (SPD) for MAP Plus Option 1 Low Deductible, MAP Plus Option 2 High Deductible Plans, and Medicare Supplement Plan ("MSP") offered under the Union Carbide Corporation Retiree Medical Care Program (the "Program").
-However, it is not all-inclusive and it is not intended to take the place of the Program's legal documents.
+This booklet is the Summary Plan Description (SPD) for MAP Plus Option 1 Low Deductible and MAP Plus Option 2 High Deductible Plans offered under the Rohm and Haas Company Health and Welfare Plan Retiree Medical Care Program (the "Program").
+The Program is one of the components of the Rohm and Haas Company Health and Welfare Plan.
+However, this SPD is not all-inclusive and it is not intended to take the place of the Program's legal documents.

-The Union Carbide Corporation reserves the right to amend, modify or terminate the Program (and any underlying plan) at any time in its sole discretion.
+The Dow Chemical Company reserves the right to amend, modify or terminate the Plan at any time in its sole discretion.